Azure/azure-sdk-for-js/design/dev-tool-migrations.md

 A new command, `dev-tool migrate` provides access to migration-tracking functionality.
 It is used as follows:

 - `dev-tool migrate`: Starts a new migration.
 If any migration is **suspended** in any package, then this command fails.
 If the git tree is dirty (no changes to tracked files), this command fails. **Pending** migrations are executed in order of their `date`, beginning with the oldest migration that is strictly newer than the package's `migrationDate`.
 If the package has no `migrationDate`, then all migrations are included.
 Migrations that have a `date` that is in the future relative to the current time are excluded.
+  1. If a migration has a `pre-condition`, the pre-condition is executed.
+The pre-condition check tests that the migration's assumptions are valid.
+If the pre-condition check fails, the migration is **suspended**, an error message is printed, and control is returned to the user.
+If the migration has no pre-condition check, this step is skipped.
+  2. If the migration has an `eligibility` test, the eligibility test is executed.
+The eligibility test determines whether or not the migration _should_ be applied.
+If the `eligibility` test returns false, the migration **succeeds** immediately (the package is ineligible).
+This empty result is committed to git and the next migration begins (step 1), or if this is the final migration the whole procedure **succeeds**.
+If the `eligibility` test returns true, the migration proceeds to step 2.
-  1. If a migration has no automated `execution`, the migration is **suspended** and the command requests developer intervention to resolve the migration status and prints instructions to do so, similar to a `git merge` conflict.
+  3. If a migration has no automated `execution`, the migration is **suspended** and the command requests developer intervention to resolve the migration status and prints instructions to do so, similar to a `git merge` conflict.
 The command saves the **suspended** migration state and returns control to the user's shell.
-  2. If a migration has a `validation`, the result of its execution (whether performed manually or automatically) are validated according to its logic.
+  4. If a migration has a `validation`, the result of its execution (whether performed manually or automatically) are validated according to its logic.
 If the validation function fails, the migration is **suspended** and control is returned to the user.
 This provides an opportunity to correct invalid migrations.
 If the migration has no `validation`, it is **suspended** so that you can confirm that it was executed correctly.
-  3. If the migration's `validation` succeeds (or if there is no validation), the migration **succeeds** and the package's `migrationDate` is updated to the `date` of the passed migration.
+  5. If the migration's `validation` succeeds (or if there is no validation), the migration **succeeds** and the package's `migrationDate` is updated to the `date` of the passed migration.
 The result of the migration is committed to git.
 The next migration begins (step 1), or if this is the final migration the whole procedure **succeeds**.
 - `dev-tool migrate --continue`: **continues** a **suspended** migration, if there is one.
 The migration's `validation` is executed if there is one.
 Migrations are always suspended at the `validation` step, so this command resumes a suspended migration beginning with step 3 above.
 - `dev-tool migrate --abort`: discards the migration state and returns the package to its last succeeded state (either the original state if no migrations have succeeded, or the committed state of the last successful migration step).
 - `dev-tool migrate --list`: shows all **pending** migrations for the current package.